bropple/PiSynth/README.md

 Add rotary encoders for ADSR envelope / LFO adjustment (number matching amount of OLED displays?)
 Support up to 3 YM3438 chips at once to support up to 18 channels
 Add the ability to create and save your own custom patches
-Add ability to record songs entirely with the hardware, without needing a DAW
+Add ability to record songs entirely with the hardware, without needing a DAW An optional graphical application
 Additional output circuitry to add advanced afterFX (reverb, chorus) MIDI input/output support(eventually)
   - Input, for using an external MIDI device to play notes and adjust YM3438, instead of GPIO buttons